Frequently Asked Questions

 36. What is the difference between 92/8 Phosphor Bronze and 80/20 Phosphor Bronze?

 92/8 Phosphor bronze strings have a higher composition of copper blended into the metal than 80/20 bronze.
 Generally 80/20 bronze starts out with a bright attack and will mellow quickly while phosphor bronze maintains a warmer more consistent tone and with greater complexity.
-We generally string Martin Guitars with 92/8 phosphor bronze strings due to the consistency of the strings, however some models will ship with 80/20 bronze.
+We generally string Martin instruments with 92/8 phosphor bronze strings, however some models will ship with alternate Martin strings.

 Back to Top